 It is important to note that the treatment of patients is of paramount importance and we recognise that this continues to be an extremely challenging time for all healthcare professionals and practices.
 The Medical Council have acknowledged the exceptional circumstances faced by medical practitioners in managing the COVID-19 pandemic in Ireland.

-In their Guide to Professional Conduct and Ethics for Registered Medical Practitioners, the Medical Council provides guidance on telemedicine.
-The Medical Council states that regardless of the method used, the standards of good practice must be followed when using telemedicine or traditional face-to-face consultations.
-In particular, the Medical Council advises it is imperative when conducting the consultation through telemedicine, consent is provided for the method of consultation and to any treatment provided.
+The Medical Council has published guidance on telemedicine.
+This states that, regardless of the method used, the usual standards of good practice must be followed.
+In particular, the Medical Council advises it is imperative, when conducting the consultation remotely, that consent is provided for the method of consultation and to any treatment provided.

 The Medical Council advises: “You must satisfy yourself that the services you provide through telemedicine are safe and suitable for patients.
 You should explain to patients that there are aspects of telemedicine that are different to traditional medical practice – for example, a consultation does not involve a physical examination and any additional risks that may arise as a result.”